-“So far, all the variants we have seen (at UNC) differ by just one or two amino acids, and they have no particular clinical difference,” Dr. Dittmer says.
+“Until recently, all the variants we have seen (at UNC) differ by just one or two amino acids, and they have no particular clinical difference; however, we have now also detected the B.1.1.7 variant of concern that originated in the UK,” Dr. Dittmer says.

 Amino acids are the building blocks that link together to form a protein, like the spike protein that is found on the surface of the virus that causes COVID-19, and that is what is responsible for the virus entering its target cell.
 Over time, some of those building blocks of the COVID-19 virus change—some of these changes have no effects, while others can have drastic effects.

 2. Three new variants have raised alarm bells.